cabal-club/cable-core.js/INDEXES.md

 by keeping track of an extra id to more efficiently route messages, instead of floodfilling to all connected peers.

-When we deal with a request, we can associate the generated `reqid` with:
+When we deal with a request, we can associate the generated `req_id` with:

 * source (the message type of the request), a varint
 * expects (the expected message type of the response), a varint